benxta4424/MemoCard/README.md

 ---

 MemoCard is for anyone who likes a quick challenge and a bit of fun.
-If you have ideas, spot a bug, or just want to share your high score, open an issue or drop a message.
+Got ideas, found a bug, or want to brag about your high score?
+Open an issue or drop a message.
 Thanks for playing!